Lingerie, iPads: Mexican kid-free couples fuel high-end boom

 By contrast, total retail sales grew 3.7 percent last year.

-For luxury leather goods maker Coach (COH.N), Dinks are a growing market, company president Ian Bickley said in an email.
+For luxury leather goods maker Coach, Dinks are a growing market, company president Ian Bickley said in an email.

 The firm, which set up shop in Mexico a decade ago, now boasts 26 locations, its biggest presence in Latin America, and plans to open a new store in the city of Queretaro this year.